Skip to Content

 Actually, when I was making these, I set them on our screened in porch to dry.
 And a gust of wind came and knocked one of them onto the concrete floor.
 Of course, the top edge of the tin can is what hit, and the impact took a little of the paint off.

-But, these tin cans were rescued from the garbage.
+But, these tin cans were rescued from the recycle bin.
 So they’re okay with a few bumps and bruises.
 Plus, now they’re rustic pumpkins that way.

 Three homemade knitted pumpkins with the words "5+ Fun & Easy Halloween Pumpkin Crafts" digitally written on top.

-Speaking of pumpkin crafts, if you like these, be sure to check out our list of Halloween pumpkin crafts for other fun ones to make.
+Speaking of pumpkin crafts, if you like these, be sure to check out our list of Halloween pumpkin crafts for other fun ideas.

 Easy Upcycled Tin Can Pumpkins Tutorial